AADavin/Zombi/README.md

  For that we create a new file using:

      cp SpeciesTreeParameters.tsv   example1_SpeciesTreeParameters.tsv

-We are going to change also the speciation rate to a fixed number of 10 and the extinction rate to 3.
+By default (STOPPING_RULE = 0), the tree evolves until time reaches TOTAL_TIME
+Let us change this to obtain a tree with 6 living lineages.
+We open the file and we modify:

+ * STOPPING_RULE = 3
+ * N_LINEAGES = 6

+To make the example reproducible, let us also change the seed.

+* SEED = 237

+Let us also use change the default and extinction rates.
+For that, we will use as the speciation rate: 3 * 10^4 and as extinction rate 1 * 10^-4

- For that we make SPECIATION_P0 = 10 and EXTINCTION_P0 = 3.
+For that we make SPECIATION_P0 = 0.0003 and EXTINCTION_P0 = 0.0001.
 Once we have changed that, we can run the command

      python simuLyon.py T example1_SpeciesTreeParameters.tsv EXAMPLE_1

  Then we can go to the folder /EXAMPLE_1 and inspect the files that have been created there.

- The resulting tree has 793 extant lineages and it can be found in the file /EXAMPLE_1/WholeTree
+ The resulting tree has 6 extant lineages and it can be found in the file /EXAMPLE_1/WholeTree

- Once we have done that, let us prune the tree to one containing 20% of the surviving lineages.
+ Once we have done that, let us prune the tree to one containing only the surviving lineages.
  For that we run:

-      python sampLyon.py T EXAMPLE_1 /SAMPLE20 0.2
+      python sampLyon.py T EXAMPLE_1 /Extant 1

  This will sample randomly 20% of the living species and will write the pruned tree on the folder SAMPLE20, inside the folder EXAMPLE_1